robenkleene/design-references/after-effects/after-effects-timeline.md

 - `⇧F3` (or click the graph icon above the layers list): Toggle graph editor
 - `⌥`-Page Down / `⌥`-Page Down: Offset the start of the current layer by one frame backward / forward.

-## Trim the Composition to a Layer

-1. With the layer selected (if there's only one layer, `⌘A` will select it), hit `O` to go to the end of the layer, then hit `N` to make the composition end at that layer.
-2. If you need to use the start as well, go to the beginning of the layer with `I`, then hit `B` to hit the start of the work area
-3. Hit `⇧⌘X` to trim the composition to the work area

 ## Work Area

 The Work Area is the portion that will loop if you hit play (in contrast to the Time Navigator, which is the entire duration of the composition).